 Manuscripts sent out for peer review are evaluated by at least one independent reviewer (often two or more).
-Authors are welcome to suggest independent reviewers to evaluate their manuscript, however these must not be colleagues who are close associates, collaborators, or family members.
+Authors are welcome to suggest independent reviewers to evaluate their manuscript.
+All recommendations are considered, but it is at the Editor's discretion their choice of reviewers.
 By policy, referees are not identified to the authors, except at the request of the referee.